 Each product section of the James Hardie Installation Guide contains fastener requirements for that specific product.
 In general if siding is to be installed over a non-structural sheathing such as foam, gypsum, or builder board, increase the length of the fastener by the thickness of the non-structural sheathing.
-For example, if a 11⁄2-in. fastener would normally be required for an application, but the siding is being installed over 1⁄2-in. foam sheathing, increase the fastener length by 1⁄2-in. to a 13⁄4 fastener length.
+For example, if a 11⁄2 in. fastener would normally be required for an application, but the siding is being installed over 1⁄2 in foam sheathing, increase the fastener length by 1⁄2 - 13⁄4 in. fastener length.
 For siding installation over a framed wall with structural sheathing such as plywood or OSB, the fastener length does not need to be increased.